Luzifer/twitch-bot/docs/content/modules/spotify.md

 - From the "Settings" button of your app get the "Client ID" and "Client secret" and note them down
 - Optional: If you need to authorize multiple channels (i.e. for multiple users of the bot instance) you can edit the "Redirect URIs" on the "Settings" page and add more.

+{{< alert style="info" >}}If you are managing a bot instance for multiple persons having their own Spotify accounts you need to invite them to the Spotify app as long as it is in development-mode.
+You can do that in the Spotify Developer Dashboard under "User Management" (up to 25 users).
+As an alternative every person can create an own Spotify app and you can enter their `clientId` / `clientSecret` into the config for their respective channel.{{< /alert >}}

 Now head into the configuration file and configure the Spotify module:

 ```yaml